Dividend payment ex-date of JSC Olainfarm

-JSC Olainfarm (OLF1R, ISIN code LV0000100501) will close the list of shareholders for dividend payment on October 8, 2020 at the end of the working day of the Nasdaq CSD Latvian Settlement System.
+Correction in the wording of the second paragraph.
+The correct wording is:

 Proceeding from the above, the ex-date is October 7, 2020.
-From that date the new owner of the shares is not entitled to dividends for the year 2019.
+From that date the new owner of the shares is not entitled to dividends.

 Additional information: